Starblazer75/Luc_Saikali/BILLEE/manual_movement/README.md

 Also creates a node which listens to that topic and moves motors accordingly

-This was designed before considering autonomous movement, so it will be redesigned once finished
+This was designed before considering autonomous movement, so it will be redesigned once Nav2 has been set up